chili-publish/grafx-documentation/docs/GraFx-Studio/guides/actions/create/index.md

 Triggered when the value of a variable is changed.

 Imagine a change in name or price.
-This change can be triggered by an end-user or through the population of variable data via datasources.
+This change can be triggered by an end-user or through the population of variable data via data sources.

 ## Write JavaScript to be executed